ahawkins/docker-project-template/README.md

 for building, testing, and developing docker images.
 [CircleCI][] is used to build, test, and push production ready images.

-The structure favors easily creating container(s) and standardizing on ways to do common development tasks.
+The structure favors easily creating images(s) and standardizing on ways to do common development tasks.
 [Fig][] orchestrates the development environment when multiple containers are required.
 [Vagrant][] encapsulates the entire environment